philippwallrafen/TabGlide/README.md

 Either:

-- a) Download .exe and install
+- Download .exe and install
-- b) Install AutoHotKey, run .ahk file.
+- Install AutoHotKey, run .ahk file.

 ## ▶️ How to Use